wheaton5/wheaton5.github.io/projects/tenx.md

 <img src="../projects/hetdel.jpg" alt="10X Het Deletion" style="float:left;height:250px;margin: 0 20px 20px 0;" class="img-rounded">
 </a>

 The 10X platform can also be used for haplotype phasing.
-Each

-I’ve made significant contributions to the development of [Long Ranger](http://support.10xgenomics.com/genome-exome/software/pipelines/latest/what-is-long-ranger), our pipeline for analyzing 10X genome and exome data.
-I’ve also contributed to the design and analysis of a custom exome bait set that takes advantage of linked reads to improve phasing of genes.
+Because there are so many partitions/barcodes and each barcode has so few DNA molecules, the chance that a barcode has 2 molecules from the same locus in the genome but opposite haplotypes is vanishingly small.
+Based on this, for each cluster of reads on the genome from one barcode, the chances that all of those reads come from the same haplotype is exceedingly high.
+We can use this long range information to link alleles from multiple heterozygous variants into haplotypes.
+Then more molecules can link those alleles to even more alleles and proceeding this way we can create phase blocks that span megabases or even whole chromosome arms.